horsemaker/neogcamp-levelZero-only-concepts/lecture-3-getting-started-with-html5/README.md

 ## Tips & Tricks:
 ### For images
-- Use `.svg` image file for websites as it will be more efficient and will not be blurred when zoomed in.
+- Use the `.svg` image file for websites as it will be more efficient and will not be blurred when zoomed in.
 - Can use `.png` image file for blogs.
-- We can use any image from internet but should keep in mind about the **copyright issues**.
+- We can use any image from the internet but should keep in mind the **copyright issues**.
-- The images that will be used in your website should not contain any copyright issues.
+- The images that will be used on your website should not contain any copyright issues.
-- The source to be specified in image tag can be an absoulte URL or a relative URL.
+- The source to be specified in the image tag can be an absolute URL or a relative URL.
-    - `Absoulte URL` -> These links us to an external image that is hosted on another website.
+    - `Absolute URL` -> These link us to an external image that is hosted on another website.
-    - `Relative URL` -> These links us to an image that is hosted within the website.
+    - `Relative URL` -> These link us to an image that is hosted within the website.
 ## Resources
 - [HTML | HyperText Markup Language](https://developer.mozilla.org/en-US/docs/Web/HTML)
 - [Semantic HTML](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#semantics_in_html)